-- A. a student fails to achieve a grade point average above 1.0 - B. a student fails courses required for graduation - C. a student falls over 1.0 credit behind grade level minimums.
+A. a student fails to achieve a grade point average of 1.33 at the next consecutive semester, or

+B. a student fails courses required for graduation, or

+C. a student falls over 1.0 credit behind grade level minimums, or

+D. a student fails to comply and cooperate with the process designed to improve academic standing.

-All dismissal decisions are made by the Principal in consultation with the Administrative Council and Academic Council.
+All dismissal decisions are made by the Principal in consultation with the SEE Center, Guidance Director, Administrative Council, and the Academic Council.
+Parents have a right to appeal to the executive committee of the Board of Directors.